bananya007/bananya007/README.md

 ## 🏆 Achievements

+- 🎓 Teaching Assistant for the course- Big Data Technologies in Fall2025.
+- 🏆 LA Hacks 2025 Melissa Data Challenge Winner!
+- 👥 Elected Professional Development Chair for ACM at Illinois Tech
-- 🔝 Awarded **Outstanding 5/5 rating (2023)** at Oracle — top 5% of the workforce
+- 🔝 Awarded Outstanding 5/5 rating (2023) at Oracle — top 5% of the workforce
-- 🏅 Received **4× Vision Awards** for analytical excellence and resolving production-critical bugs
+- 🏅 Received 4× Vision Awards for analytical excellence and resolving production-critical bugs
-- 👥 Elected **Professional Development Chair** for ACM at Illinois Tech

 ---